 2) Mineral Supplement Antagonists.
 Mercury antagonists such as selenium, zinc, chromium and manganese assist to remove mercury from the body.
 Selenium is the most important to remove mercury.
 I have found that almost everyone I rest is deficient in selenium.

 3) Binders.
 Mercury can be removed by use of Pectasol- C, which is modified citrus pectin.
-This natural product is amazing at absorbing metals like mercury that are mobilized on a Mineral Power program.
+This natural product is amazing at absorbing metals like mercury that are mobilized on a Myers Detox program.

 4) Chelators.
 Chelators bind to metals to remove them from the body.
 Chelators effective for mercury are cilantro extract, Intestinal Metal Detox by Quicksilver, Super R-Lipoic Acid, Curcumin, garlic and N-Acetyl Cysteine.
 I recommend these to anyone with mercury toxicity.

 DMSA is a synthetic chelator that is needed by some people to aid in the removal of mercury and other metals attracted to this chelator (12).
 Mercury can be difficult to remove from the body – especially if a client is ill, has multiple health conditions, has methylation issues or has weak eliminative detox organs like liver and kidneys.
 I personally found that natural means were not enough to remove the large amount of mercury I had in my body.
 I used DMSA to remove the remaining mercury in my body after detoxing using natural methods for four years.

 DMSA chelation is shown to reduce autistic symptoms in patients as the blood levels of lead and mercury decrease (11).
 A 2012 study conculded that, “DMSA chelation increased the urinary output of toxic and neurotoxic metals.
 Our data supports evidence that detoxification treatment with oral DMSA has beneficial effect on Autism Spectrum Disorder patients.”
 (14).